maxrugen/hue-dash-switch/README.md

 * and prints either "Turning lights on..." or "Turning lights off..." in the console once it changed the lightbulbs's color.

 Congrats! 🎉

----

-I have not found out yet why running the script with `sudo` is necessairy.
-I would be very happy about any pull requests and/or [emails](mailto:hi@maxrugen.com) explaining me why that is the case.